-Any person who wilfully and malieieusly unjustifiably attempts te-set-fire-te-er-attempts to burn property of the value of twenty-five dollars or more or to aid, counsel or procure the burning of any ef-the-buildings-er such property, mentioned-in-the-foregoing-sections, or who commits any act preliminary thereto , or in furtherance thereof, shall upen-cenvistion-thereof, be sentenced to the penitentiary for not less than one nor more than two ten years or fined not to exceed one thousand dollars.
+451a.
+Any person who wilfully and malieievely unjustifiably attempts to set-fire-to-or-attempts to burn property of the value of fifty dollars or more or to aid, counsel or procure the burning of any-of-the-buildings-or such property, mentioned-in the-foregoing-sections, or who commits any act preliminary thereto , or in furtherance thereof, shall upon-conviction thereof, be sentenced-to imprisoned in the penitentiary state prison for not less than one nor more than two ten years [or fined not to exceed one thousand dollars].

-The placing or distributing of any flammable, explosive or combustible material or substance, er-any-device in or about any-building-er such property for the purpose of mentioned in the feregoing-sections in an arrangement er-preparation with intent to eventually wilfully and malieieusly unjustifiably set-fire-to er-burn-seme, er-to-procure-the-setting-fire-to-er burning such property of the same shall, for the purposes of this act constitute an attempt to burn such building-or property.
+The placing or distributing of any flammable, explosive or combustible material or substancey-er-any-device in or about any-building-er such property for the purpose of mentioned-in-the foregoing-sections-in-an-arrangement-er-preparation-with-intent te-eventually wilfully and maliciously unjustifiably set-fire-to er-burn-samey-er-to-procure-the-setting-fire-to-er burning such property ef-the-same shally-for-the-purposes-of-this-act constitute an attempt to burn such building-or property.